Fraudulent Trading - the Companies Act, the Fraud Act and Conspiracy to Defraud

 Who can be guilty of fraudulent trading?

 Case law has asserted that fraudulent trading can only be committed by someone who has a controlling or managerial function in the company.
-However, there seems nothing to stop more junior staff being charged with aiding and abetting (which effectively means assisting) the offence.
+However, there seems nothing to stop more junior staff being charged with aiding and abetting (which effectively means assisting) the offence, or conspiracy.
 This could put employees, such as branch managers, in a very difficult position if they are aware of the fraudulent activities of their supervisors and feel unable to do anything about it.